nenuadrian/3D-GPS-location-map-rendering-game-base-swift-ios-scenekit/README.md

 # Known issues

 Very likely if you travel enough you'll hit rounding errors because of the coordinates.
-When you surpass a certain number of tile, the system should reset and select a new origin tile.
+When you surpass a certain number of tiles, the system should reset and select a new "primordial" tile to consider as origin of the coordinate system.

 There're are surely issues if you go around the globe (eg before first or after last tile in a row)